Thupsung Dhargye Ling

 Thupten Rinpoche inspecting the work

-After receiving permission from His Holiness, the Dalai Lama, Geshe Lobsang Tsephel (who later became Khen Rinpoche, abbot of Gaden Jangtse) and Thupten Rinpoche took the initiative to raise the funds to build a larger Gaden Jangtse prayer hall.
+After receiving permission from His Holiness, the Dalai Lama, Thupten Rinpoche and Geshe Lobsang Tsephel (who later became Khen Rinpoche, abbot of Gaden Jangtse) took the initiative to raise the funds to build a larger Gaden Jangtse prayer hall.
 Thupten Rinpoche personally took on the job of overseeing the whole implementation of the building work, from architectural designs, materials and construction, through to all the statues and holy objects that were placed inside the building after completion.
-Actual construction of the new Gaden Jangtse prayer hall was begun in 1998 and finished in 2001, with a consecration by His Holiness, the Dalai Lama.

 His Holiness, the Dalai Lama laying the first mortar, 1998